-We'll continue to support Mexico's productive sector by maintaining the loan portfolio as our main productive asset.
-We'll maintain leadership in the Agro sector, with the support of FIRA, a decentralised trust established by the central bank to foster the Agriculture industry.
+- Personal Banking: We will increase the size of BanBajío's personal banking so that consumer loans reach 5%.
+It is important to note that this 5% includes our SME parametric loans. - Commercial Banking: We will continue to support Mexico's productive sector by maintaining the credit portfolio as our main productive asset.
+We will sustain our leadership in the Agricultural sector with the support of FIRA, a decentralized trust fund established by the central bank to promote the agricultural industry.

-We are currently working in the establishment of quantitative indicators and SMART targets, and will be reporting our progress as required in the third PRB Reporting Self-Assessment.
+We are currently working on establishing quantitative indicators and SMART objectives, and we will report our progress as required in the PRB Self-Assessment next year.
+Inclduing how this will also contrubuyte to Mexicos main challenges in a national level and also to achive international commitments.